A Statistical-Modelling Approach to Feedforward Neural Network Model Selection: Feedforward Neural Network

-where we have $K + 1$ parameters, i.e., the $K$ neural network parameters plus the variance parameter, $\sigma^2$.
-An attractive property of the BIC is that it is ``dimension-consistent", i.e., the probability of selecting the ``true" model approaches one as sample size increases \citep{anderson2004model}
+The calculation of a log-likelihood function allows for the use of information criteria when selecting a given model, and in particular, the Bayesian information criterion (BIC) \citep{schwarz1978estimating}, $\text{BIC} = -2\ell(\hat{\theta}) + \log(n)(K+1)$, where we have $K + 1$ parameters, i.e., the $K$ neural network parameters plus the variance parameter, $\sigma^2$.
+An attractive property of the BIC is that it is ``dimension-consistent", i.e., the probability of selecting the ``true" model approaches one as sample size increases \citep{anderson2004model}.
+It is important to note that other approaches for the calculation of the degrees of freedom exist \citep{murata1994nic, ye1998measuring}, but we find these do not penalise more complex models (with redundancies) heavily enough in the model selection context compared to using $K$ (see Appendix \ref{app: df}).